Charles Schwab Intelligent Portfolios Pricing Charles Schwab rating

 Schwab Intelligent Portfolios Account Types

-• Individual, Joint Tenant with Rights of Survivorship, Tenants in Common, Community Property or Custodial brokerage accounts
+• Individual, Joint Tenant with Rights of Survivorship, Tenants in Common, Community Property, or Custodial brokerage accounts

 • Revocable Living Trust: Single Trustee, Two Trustees

-• Traditional, Roth and Rollover IRAs
+• Traditional, Roth, and Rollover IRAs

 Schwab Robo Advisor Pros

-• Automatic portfolio balancing
+• Automatic portfolio rebalancing

 • Wide range of available asset classes

-• Tax-loss harvesting with minimum balance
+• Tax-loss harvesting with a required minimum balance

 • Mobile app available